Notes on HCSL Research

 Various statistics, such as a single value, range, mean, standard deviation, cumulative sum, smoothed mean and smoothed standard deviation, are used to evaluate each statistical decision rule by calculating the respective statistic of the measured quality characteristic of the sample.
 The decision rule is considered true if the statistic falls outside the interval between the decision limits.
 The statistical QC procedure is then evaluated as a Boolean proposition, and if true, the null hypothesis is considered false, the process is deemed out of control, and the run is rejected.

-The probabilities of detecting nonconformity and false rejection can be estimated using simulation1 (see Other Publications by HCSL Fellows) or calculated using numerical methods2 (see HCSL Publications on Statistical QC Design).
+The probabilities of detecting nonconformity and false rejection can be estimated using simulation [1] or calculated using numerical methods [2].

 Generally, algebraic methods are unsuitable for optimizing statistical QC procedures.
 Enumerative methods can be cumbersome, especially with multi-rule procedures, due to the exponential increase in the parameter space.